 It is not just the bodily experience of being sick that can cause trauma in people with chronic illnesses.
 Medical care, or the lack of medical care, can also cause trauma.

 Trauma can even come from people trying to help you with trauma, such as therapists.
 As an illustration: at my lowest point last year, I finally decided to visit a therapist.
 On about the fourth session, when I hadn’t done the meditations she had asked me to do the week before, as I had been too sick, she told me, almost word for word, that she could not help me as I was too sick to deal with my mental health.
-This was, unsurprisingly very traumatising, because not only was she saying I was beyond help, she was essentially saying I could never deal with my mental health issues because I was always going to be chronically ill!
+This was, unsurprisingly very traumatising.
+Not only was she saying I was beyond help, she was essentially saying I could never deal with my mental health issues because I was always going to be chronically ill!

-7. Trauma informed and chronic illness informed help does exist
+7. Trauma-informed and chronic illness-informed help does exist

 That means you don’t always have to deal with the full range of symptoms caused by trauma.
 So if you are struggling, please do reach out for help.
 You can be helped; the support is out there.